bobbleoxs/shantax/content/posts/my-first-post.md

 I explain this thinking with an example in transfer pricing below.

-**Using interactive chord diagram to represent intercompany cross border transactions**
+#### **Using an interactive chord diagram to represent intercompany cross border transactions**

 ![](/uploads/chord-diagram.png)

 In transfer pricing, I deal with a lot of cross-border intercompany transactions.
-Due to tax rate variance in different countries there is a need to examine these transactions carefully to understand the pricing of it and ensure fair tax bases in respective countries.
-Typically these are documented in very long, messy spreadsheet in Excel.
-I was inpired by the chord diagram application in marketing to explain brand loyalty by [Nadieh Bremer](https://twitter.com/NadiehBremer), and applied it to transfer pricing transactions.
-[Here](http://htmlpreview.github.io/?https://github.com/bobbleoxs/dataviz_internl_trans/blob/master/IntlTransViz/ddb.html) is the demo I did using interactive chord diagram to represent cross border service transactions.
+Due to tax rate variance in different countries, there is a need to examine these transactions carefully to understand the pricing of it and ensure fair tax bases in respective countries.
+Typically these are documented in the long, messy spreadsheets in Excel.
+I was inspired by the chord diagram application in marketing to explain brand loyalty by [Nadieh Bremer](https://twitter.com/NadiehBremer) and applied it to transfer pricing transactions.
+[Here](http://htmlpreview.github.io/?https://github.com/bobbleoxs/dataviz_internl_trans/blob/master/IntlTransViz/ddb.html) is the demo I made using an interactive chord diagram to represent cross border service transactions.

 \*_All data used were simulated._